urja2001/Databricks-Complete-Notes-HandsOn/Chapter 1 -  RDD & Types of RDD operations/README.md

 -- Resilient Distributed Datasets (RDD) is a fundamental data structure of Spark.<br>
 -- It is an immutable distributed collection of objects. <br>
+-- RDD lineage provides the foundation for Spark's fault tolerance by recording the sequence of transformations applied to data. <br>
 -- Each dataset in RDD is divided into logical partitions, which may be computed on different nodes of the cluster. <br>
 -- They are of 2 types  1.
 Transformation      2.
 Action
 --